-All families should plan for who will care for your children in an emergency.
-The articles below include information to help you make a plan with special advice for immigrant families.
+All families should plan for who will care for your children in an emergency, especially during this uncertain time with COVID-19.
+This packet includes information to help you make a plan.

 - Talk as a family, about your emergency plan.
 Include your children.
 Decide who will take care of the children, where to keep important documents, who to call in an emergency.